dandyidk/Task-10.1/README.md

 Once chosen the axis go to that axis configurations and at topic type /imu_degrees/yaw/filtered, type is float32 and at field choose data float32.

 While the other axis go to topic and choose /imu_degrees/yaw, at type choose Float 32 and at field choose data float32, press ok then press run plot at the top right next to the clog

+********************
+# File content

+### Scripts
+- start_simulation.sh:
+   - It sources the package, exports the turtlebot3_model to be burger and initiate the simulation which also initiate the ROS master
+- control.sh:
+   - like the previous script it sources the package and exports the model to be burger, and it runs the command that allows control of the robot
+- kalman_filter.sh:
+  - runs the kalman-filter.py file
+### kalman-filter.py:
+Subscribes to the /imu topic, then it takes and converts the imu readings from the /imu topic by using the tf.transformation function for transforming from quaternion to euler, then changes the readings from radian to degree

+It publish the conversion to 2 topics, one for the 3 orientation readings called /imu_degrees and the other for the yaw readings called /imu_degrees/yaw, both in degrees

+Then it filters the yaw by applying kalman filter, with the new filtered yaw the script publishes it to a new topic called /imu_degrees/yaw/filtered